By Andre Lapointe, Credit & Debt Specialist at The Finance Guys · Published June 1, 2026 · Last updated June 10, 2026

-Your personal loan interest rate in Canada isn’t a fixed number — it’s set by your credit score, income, the loan amount and term, and the Bank of Canada’s policy rate.
+Personal loan interest rates in Canada aren’t one fixed number — they’re set by your credit score, your income, the loan amount and term, and the Bank of Canada’s policy rate.
 The strongest borrowers see single-digit APRs; higher-risk borrowers pay more, up to the legal ceiling of 35% APR.
-This guide explains what drives your rate and how to get a lower one.
+This guide explains how personal loan interest rates are set, what they cost in real dollars, and how to qualify for a lower one.

-Lenders price your rate on risk.
+Lenders price personal loan interest rates on risk.
 The lower the risk that you’ll miss payments, the lower the rate you’re offered.
 Five things move the number:

 - Your credit score — the single biggest factor.
 A higher score signals reliability and unlocks lower rates.